codee-com/open-catalog/Checks/PWR069/README.md

 module accessible to the program.
 This makes tracing the origin of each element more difficult, and can even cause name conflicts, especially in large codebases.
 These issues impact both the readability and maintainability of the code.

+In procedures with implicit typing enabled, an `use` without the `only` specification can also easily lead to errors.
+If the imported module is later expanded with new members, these are automatically imported into the procedure and might inadvertedly shadow existing and implicitly typed variables, potentially leading to difficult-to-diagnose bugs.

-In contrast, the `only` keyword restricts the visibility to explicitly mentioned elements, effectively addressing these problems.
+By leveraging the `only` keyword, the programmer restricts the visibility to explicitly mentioned elements, effectively preventing these problems.

 ### Code examples